 - Zest the orange and lime with a zester to get 1 teaspoon of zest from each.
 Juice them using a citrus juicer to get 1/3 cup orange juice and 2 tablespoons lime juice.Trim the chicken thighs to remove large pieces of fat/gristle before cutting them into 1-inch cubes.

-- Blend all ingredients listed under "Blend" in a small blender jar until smooth (about 45 seconds).
+- Blend all ingredients listed under “Blend” in a small blender until smooth (about 45 seconds).

 - Pour 1/3 cup of the marinade in a mason jar and store in the fridge.
-Remove another 3 tablespoons and place in a separate jar for later.
+Remove another 3 tablespoons and place in a separate container for later.
 Add the cubed chicken thighs to a large resealable bag with the remaining marinade.
-Seal the bag without air in it and knead the marinade into the chicken.
+Seal the bag without air and knead the marinade into the chicken.

 - Place in the fridge and marinate for 30 minutes up to 3 hours.
 Don’t marinate longer than 4 hours.